 - Staying motivated and getting back on track

-- Eating out, takeaways and alcohol.
+- Eating out, takeaways, and alcohol.

-There are certain referral criteria that staff will need to meet to be able to attend the groups.
 Please complete all sections of the form below to ensure that you meet the criteria.
 Places will be allocated according to the answers given on this form.

-To be eligible for the group you need to:
+To be eligible for the group, you need to:

 - Be an NUH employee.